How to Debug Automation Results

 Troubleshooting with HTTP, Browser, and Video Logs

-With HTTP logs, you can view all HTTP traffic passing to and from each Rainforest virtual machine (VM).
+With HTTP logs, you can view all HTTP traffic that passed to and from each Rainforest virtual machine (VM) during a test.
 Use the logs to examine request interruptions at the network level and see the order in which HTTP requests were made.

-To view a test’s HTTP or browser logs, or a recording of the video results:
+To view a test’s HTTP logs, browser logs, or a recording of the video results:

-- Select “HTTP Logs,” “Browser Logs,” or “Video” to download the files.
+- Select “HTTP Logs,” “Browser Logs,” or “Video” to download the relevant file.

 View the HAR and browser files in your text editor of choice, using this recommended tool or Google Chrome extension.